diantyapitaloka/Plant-Classification/README.md

     - Features obtained from the previous layers are flattened using `Flatten`.
     - `Dropout` layer with a rate of 0.5 to prevent overfitting.
     - `Dense` layer with 128 units and ReLU activation.
-    - Layer output `Dense` dengan 4 unit dan aktivasi softmax untuk klasifikasi multi-kelas.
+    - Output `Dense` layer with 4 units and softmax activation for multi-class classification.

 ## Grafik Akurasi dan Loss